How to prepare video training set for AI application?

 What we can offer to solve the task?

 If we have a look at NVIDIA DALI project, we can see that as a starting point we utilize standard image database, decode jpeg images and then we apply several image processing transforms to train the network on changed images which could be derived from the original set via the following operations:

 It could be the way to significantly increase the number of images in the database for training.
 This is actually a virtual increase, though images are not the same and such an approach turns out to be useful.

 Actually, we can do something alike for video as well.
 We suggest to shoot video in RAW and then to choose different sets of parameters for GPU-based RAW processing to get a lot of new image series which are originated from just one RAW video.
-As soon as we can get much better image quality if we start from RAW, we can prepare lots of different videos for neural network training.
+As soon as we can get much better image quality if we start processing from RAW, we can prepare lots of different videos for neural network training.
 GPU-based RAW processing takes minimum time, so it should not be a bottleneck.

 These are transforms which could be applied to RAW video

 This is the approach to simulate in the software different lighting conditions in terms of exposure control and spectral characteristics of illumination.
 We can also simulate various lens and orientations, so the total number of new videos for training could be huge.
 There is no need to save these processed videos, we can generate them on-the-fly by doing realtime RAW processing on GPU.
-This is the task we have already solved and now we could utilize it for neural network training.
+This is the task we have already solved at Fastvideo SDK and now we could utilize it for neural network training.